 Kitchener Woman Details Her Journey With Ozempic As Interest Grows in Weight Loss Benefits [Beuzz]

-Kitchener Woman Details Her Journey With Ozempic As Interest Grows In Weight Loss Benefits
+Kitchener Woman Details Her Journey With Ozempic As Interest Grows in Weight Loss Benefits

 A drug originally created for people with type 2 diabetes is also increasingly becoming a popular way to lose weight.